 Apply for an early learning and childcare place

-In 2020, registration will take place from 3 - 6 February.
+In 2020, registration will take place from 3 to 6 February.
 An advert will appear in the local press.
 You should register your child for an early learning and childcare place from the January following their 2nd birthday.
 Contact the establishment of your choice, usually the one nearest your home.
 If you don't know where your nearest centre is call CARIS on 0345 351 3000.

 At the centre you will be asked to fill in an application form and provide your child's birth certificate.
 It is not always possible to place all children in the early years class/centre of their choice.
 You will be asked to state your 2nd and 3rd choice of establishment.
 Please note: